-The Center for Cancer Systems Biology at Dana-Farber Cancer Institute is to generating the first complete reference map of the human protein-protein interactome network by systematically interrogating all pairwise combinations of human protein-coding genes to identifying which are involved in binary protein-protein interactions with eachother.
+The Center for Cancer Systems Biology at Dana-Farber Cancer Institute is generating the first complete reference map of the human protein-protein interactome network.
+All pairwise combinations of human protein-coding genes are systematically being interrogated to identifying which are involved in binary protein-protein interactions.

-Pairwise combinations of human protein-coding genes are tested systematically using high throughp put yeast two-hybrid screens to detect protein-protein interactions.
+Pairwise combinations of human protein-coding genes are tested systematically using high throughput yeast two-hybrid screens to detect protein-protein interactions.
 The quality of these interactions are further validated in multiple orthogonal assays.
-Currently 74820 PPIs involving 11999 proteins have been identified using this framework.
+Currently 75309 PPIs involving 11999 proteins have been identified using this framework.

 In addition to systematically identifying PPIs experimentally, HuRI also includes PPIs of comparable high quality extracted from literature.
-This subset of literature-curated PPIs is currently comprises 14595 PPIs involving xxx proteins.
+This subset of literature-curated PPIs currently comprises 12589 PPIs.